 Mitragyna speciosa (Korth.)
-Havil is a native to Southeast Asia and belongs to the Rubiaceaefamily, known as the coffee family.
-M. speciosa is abundant and found growing in riverbanks, swampy areas, and inundated areas by water in some countries, such as Indonesia, Malaysia, Thailand, the Philippines, and Papua New Guinea.
-This plant has enormous potential as a source of raw materials for medicines with high export value.
-A local community traditionally uses the leaves of this plant to treat different diseases like fever, muscle pain, diarrhea, toughs, malarial, high blood pressure, diabetes mellitus, and worm diseases.2 Some studies have reported a pharmacological activity of M. speciosa leaves such as antinociceptive, 3,4 anti-inflammation, 5 analgesic, ^{6,7} opioid-like effects, ^{8,9} and morphine withdrawal effect. ^{10,11} However, legality is still constrained in its utilization related to the sedative effect caused by the high content of indole alkaloids.
-The content of major compounds in indole alkaloids is about 0.088%, knowing that it can be separated using chloroform extraction up to 95%.
-It can even reach 99% with some optimizations reported by Beng et al. (2011) Beng et al. (2011) reported in laboratory experiments.12 This result proves that different extraction methods can avoid the unwanted effects of alkaloid compounds.
+Havil is a native to Southeast Asia and belongs to the Rubiaceae family, the coffee family.
+M. speciosa is abundant and found growing in riverbanks, swampy areas, and inundated areas by water in some countries, such as Indonesia, Malaysia, Thailand, the Philippines, and Papua New Guinea.1 This plant has enormous potential as a source of raw materials for medicines with high export value.
+A local community traditionally uses the leaves of this plant to treat different diseases like fever, muscle pain, diarrhea, toughs, malarial, high blood pressure, diabetes mellitus, and worm diseases.2 Some studies have reported a pharmacological activity of M. speciosa leaves such as antinociceptive,3,4 antiinflammation,5 analgesic,6,7 opioid-like effects,8,9 and morphine withdrawal effect.10,11 However, legality is still constrained in its utilization related to the sedative effect caused by the high content of indole alkaloids.
+The content of major compounds in indole alkaloids is about 0.088%. knowing that it can be separated using chloroform extraction up to 95%.
+It can even reach 99% with some optimizations Beng et al. (2011) reported in laboratory experiments.12 This result proves that different extraction methods can avoid the unwanted effects of alkaloid compounds.
 Therefore, it is necessary to innovate to suppress alkaloids and increase the content of other beneficial metabolites, mainly polyphenols.
 Optimization needs to be done to increase the level of target secondary metabolite through a green extraction approach.

 With the growth of "Green Chemistry" in recent years, green chemistry principles approaches have gained more traction.
 One of the most significant features of green technology is green solvents.
 Natural deep eutectic solvent (NADES) is a green solvent type made up of the primary metabolites of living organisms.
-It is often made up of ingredients abundant in our everyday diet, making it inexpensive, safe, and sustainable.
-NADES has emerged as a new type of green solvent with a lot ofmany good good advantages, including biocompatibility, low toxicity, sustainability, ecological efficacy, and incredibly considerable solvent power.
-The eutectic mixtures have melting points below their individual components, usually above 150°C. NADES comprises at least one species of the hydrogen bond donor (HBD) and the hydrogen bond (HBA), which establishes strong interactions between hydrogen bonding after mixing, leading to eutectic mixtures that are usually liquid under room-close conditions.
+It is often made up of ingredients abundant in our everyday diet, making it inexpensive, safe, and sustainable.13,14 NADES has emerged as a new type of green solvent with many good advantages, including biocompatibility, low toxicity, sustainability, ecological efficacy, and incredibly considerable solvent power.
+The eutectic mixtures have melting points below their components, usually above 150°C.15 NADES comprises at least one species of the hydrogen bond donor (HBD) and the hydrogen bond (HBA), which establishes strong interactions between hydrogen bonding after mixing, leading to eutectic mixtures that are usually liquid under room-close conditions.
 The most common NADES compositions and pharmaceutical excipients include citric acid, lactic acid, malic acid, choline chloride, sucrose, glucose, and sorbitol.